ibexa/documentation-developer/docs/administration/admin_panel/segments_admin_panel.md

 # Segments

-You can use segments to display specific content to specific [ussers](users.md). they're used out of the box in the Targeting and Dynamic targeting blocks in the page.
+You can use segments to display specific content to specific [ussers](users.md).
+They're used out of the box in the Targeting and Dynamic targeting blocks in the page.

-Segments are collected in segment groups:
+You can collect segments in segment groups:

 ![Segment Groups](admin_panel_segment_groups.png)